 Fort Zachary Taylor State Park

 If you’re craving some sand between your tire treads, then head to Fort Zachary Taylor State Park.
 The oceanfront park includes a concession stand, restrooms, bike parking, a great beach, picnic areas and a Civil War fort.
 Located near the park entrance are the Florida Keys Eco-Discovery Center and the U.S. Coast Guard Cutter Ingham Museum.

 Ernest Hemingway Home and Museum

 Key West’s most famous resident, Ernest Hemingway called our island home from 1931-1939, and he wrote such classics as “The Snows of Kilimanjaro” and “To Have and Have Not” during his stay.
-Across the street from his house and towering above the trees is the 73-foot tall Key West Lighthouse, just begging to have its picture taken.
+Across the street from his house and towering above the trees is the 73-foot tall Key West Lighthouse, a picturesque Key West place to see.

 The Southernmost Point

 No visit to Key West is complete without a photo at the iconic southernmost point buoy.
 This colorful concrete buoy was built in 1983 and is perhaps the most photographed spot in Key West.
 There are normally plenty of people lined up for the photo op who won’t mind snapping your photo if you return the favor for them.